ned14/outcome/doc/src/content/changelog/_index.md

 Nevertheless, a few of the compiler parse bug workarounds will have improved compatibility there too for atyical toolchain choices.

+- Experimental.Outcome now supports big endian architectures.
+Implementation for them simply wasn't done before under the assumption that nobody would be using Experimental.Outcome on big endian architectures.
+Turns out that was a wrong assumption!

 ---
 ## v2.2.6 24th March 2023 (Boost 1.82) [[release]](https://github.com/ned14/outcome/releases/tag/v2.2.6)